-What qualifies a person as Head of Household?
+What Qualifies a Person as Head of Household?

 Filing as Head of Household involves more than just checking off a box.
 You must meet several requirements to claim this status.
 Always ask a tax professional if you are not sure.

 To qualify for Head of Household status, you must: